danakun/split-flap-tutorial/README.md

-# Building an Authentic Split-Flap Display: Step-by-Step Guide
+# Building a Split-Flap Display: Step-by-Step Guide

 Learn how to create a realistic split-flap display where each character is **physically divided** by the horizontal line, just like the original mechanical displays from airports and train stations.